marciof/Eon/specification/specification.md

 A [function](#function) that disassociates a `key` from a value in a `list` or `function`, and returns the new [list](#list) or [function](#function) respectively.
 If `key` isn't present, then `list` or `function` is returned unchanged.
 If `key` is present and is a positive integer, then it displaces instead all following integer keys, if any, decrementing each by one.

+Key lookup takes place in the given list or function, and in each of its base prototypes until it's found, if it exists.

 ### Complexity

 Map: